NMFCode/NMFdocs/models/Ecore2Code.md

 ## -o, --output
 This parameter determines the output file (if the code is not separated) or folder.
 In case the code is separated, the code generator generates the least general common package into that folder.

+There might be other parameters that have been added to Ecore2Code since this documentation was last updated.
+You get a full list of parameters by just executing Ecore2Code without any parameters or pass the help verb.